 Climate change may also affect debt sustainability, through price and interest rate channels (Avgousti et al., 2023).
 These various factors could affect sovereign creditworthiness (Dunz and Power, 2021) as climate change will affect the key criteria (e.g. economic performance and economic growth, fiscal and institutional strength) used for ratings.
-This can, in turn, lead to credit rating downgrades (Moody's Investors Service, 2016), affecting the sovereign bond yield and increasing the cost of borrowing and capital for a country.
+This can, in turn, lead to credit rating downgrades (Moody's Investors Service, 2016), affecting the sovereign bond yield and increasing the cost of borrowing and of capital for a country.
 It is also possible that climate change could increase inflation.
 A recent study on the impact of weather shocks on the euro area reports some seasonal responses of inflation to temperature shocks, mainly via food, energy and services prices (Ciccarelli et al., 2023).
 Figure 17.2 illustrates how physical climate risks can affect public finances.

 Most of the focus to date has been on extreme weather events.
-A study by the Directorate-General for Economic and Financial Affairs (DG ECFIN) found that over the period 1980-2020, the annual average economic losses from extreme events were less than 0.1% of the EU's GDP, though individual events had larger impacts at the national level (Gagliardi et al., 2022).
+A study by DG ECFIN found that over the period 1980-2020 the annual average economic losses from extreme events were less than 0.1% of the EU's GDP, though individual events had larger impacts at the national level (Gagliardi et al., 2022).
 Uninsured losses were found to be the main driver of adverse macroeconomic shocks.

-A 2023 study by the European Central Bank (ECB) found that - compared with the 2008 financial crisis, the 2012 debt crisis and the COVID-19 pandemic extreme weather events to date had relatively low impacts on Member States' fiscal balances (Avgousti et al., 2023).
-However, particularly large disasters were found to have disproportionately large impacts, affecting the fiscal balance by an average of 0.74% of GDP (for these large disasters) and higher than this at 1.4% in new Member States.
+A 2023 study by the European Central Bank (ECB) found that - compared with the 2008 financial crisis, the 2012 debt crisis and the COVID-19 pandemic - extreme weather events to date had relatively low impacts on Member States' fiscal balances (Avgousti et al., 2023).
+However,